CarbonLDP/carbonldp-js-sdk/doc/README.md

 agents:Carbon.Agents.Class
 ```

-Instance of Agents class to manage the agents inside of an application.
+Instance of Agents class, that helps manage the agents inside of an application.
 ```typescript
 app:Carbon.App.Class
 ```

-Object of type `Carbon.App.Class` which is the Document that represents the actual Application.
+The Document that represents the actual CarbonLDP Application in the server.

 #### <a name="Carbon-App-Context-Methods" />Methods